 How to develop a healthy relationship with food means that one is able to eat for the reasons of physiological rather than emotional hunger and to stop eating at a point when the body and mind are truly satisfied.
 In order to have a healthy relationship with food, one must first have permission to eat.

 During a fat loss diet, inevitably you come to be terrified with the sheer mentioning of certain ‘evil’ foods (candy, fried meat, anyone?).
-That’s understandable, given how much attention you pay in consuming exclusively low-calorie meals.
+That’s understandable, given how much attention you pay to consume exclusively low-calorie meals.

-Why don’t we have a look at what you should do to avoid building a negative relation with food?
+Why don’t we have a look at what you should do to avoid building a negative relationship with food?

 Don’t think of food as good/bad

-Instead of labelling foods as good or bad, delete any food black lists you’ve compiled and start thinking of food in terms of healthiness levels.
-If you start thinking about how healthy or unhealthy a food is, it will entirely change your approach to food, enabling you to accentuate the positive side of it, like nutrition, nourishment and fat loss boosting.
+Instead of labeling foods as good or bad, delete any food blacklists you’ve compiled and start thinking of food in terms of healthiness levels.
+If you start thinking about how healthy or unhealthy a portion of food is, it will entirely change your approach to food, enabling you to accentuate the positive side of it, like nutrition, nourishment, and fat loss boost.